Art History Program Highlights

-- Students have ample opportunity to intern and volunteer at local museums and galleries are encouraged to do so, and these experiences can be used for academic credit.
+- Students have the opportunity to intern and volunteer at local museums and galleries are encouraged to do so, and these experiences can be used for academic credit.

-- Faculty present students with calls for papers, and several have presented conference papers, and even published, under the mentorship of faculty members.
+- Faculty present students with calls for papers, and several have presented conference papers and even published them under the mentorship of faculty members.